 It must be emphasized that Fick’s law is an approximation and was derived under the following conditions:

 - Infinite medium.
-This assumption is necessary to allow integration over all space but flux contributions are negligible beyond a few mean free paths (about three mean free paths) from boundaries of the diffusive medium.
+This assumption is necessary to allow integration of overall space but flux contributions are negligible beyond a few mean free paths (about three mean free paths) from boundaries of the diffusive medium.

 - Sources or sinks.
 Derivation of Fick’s law assumes that the contribution to the flux is mostly from elastic scattering reactions.
 Source neutrons contribute to the flux if they are more than a few mean free paths from a source.

 - Isotropic scattering.
-Isotropic scattering occurs at low energies, but is not true in general.
-Presence of anisotropic scattering can be corrected by modification of the diffusion coefficient (based on transport theory).
+Isotropic scattering occurs at low energies but is not true in general.
+Anisotropic scattering can be corrected by modification of the diffusion coefficient (based on transport theory).

 Neutron Balance – Continuity Equation